PierrickPro/dbtlearn/README.md

 ### Checking Source Freshness:
 - You can check the freshness of your sources using the `dbt source freshness` command.
 To set up freshness checks, define `warn_after` and `error_after` settings in the `sources.yml` file.

 ## Snapshots
 - Snapshots allow you to capture the current state of your data and store it in a way that is queryable and version-controlled (SCD type 2)
 - use `dbt snapshot` to create and update snapshots
 - DBT_VALID_TO is NULL when the data is still valid, and will be set to a date whenever the data is modified

+## Tests

+### Singular/Bespoke Tests
+- SQL queries stored in tests which are expected to return an empty resultset

+### Generic Tests

+There are 4 built-in generic tests:

+- unique
+- not_null
+- accepted_values
+- Relationships

+You can also define your own generic tests or import tests from dbt packages